BurakYs/Spitfire-Launcher/README.md

 ## Good to Know

 On first install, SmartScreen may show a blue warning.
-This happens because the launcher isn’t code‑signed (as signing is expensive).
+This happens because the launcher isn't code‑signed (as signing is expensive).
 You can safely click "Run anyway" to continue the installation.

 Settings are stored in: